aaanh/uni-hwk/w2021/coen_244/project/README.md

 -   CHANGEDIR `cd` into the my uncompressed project submission folder
 -   COMPILE `make` my project
 -   executable binary should be in `/output` folder
+-   RUN by `./output/main` \*Note: \*nix platforms' executable should have no extension or `.o` as extension when compiled.
+Windows x86 should have `main.exe` when compiled.

 ### Cross-platform support: